-Our road trip took us westward, over the Great Dividing Range to pubs catering to the needs of farming communities, for tourism, or that provide the social needs for coal miners.
+Our road trip took us westward, over the Great Dividing Range to pubs catering to farming communities, tourists, and coal miners.
 Our day-trip revealed that it takes all types of people to run country pubs.
 We talked to publicans who included a city couple, who had made the ‘tree-change’, a butcher, who has found contentment after suffering a life changing accident, and a grazier and engineer, who now runs the town pub.

-Time Gents visited four pubs in the central west tablelands, spending a jam-packed day taking in the sights of Kandos, Rylstone, Lue, and finally finishing-up at the coal miners’ pub at Ulan.
+Time Gents visited four pubs in the central west tablelands, spending a jam-packed day taking in the sights of Kandos, Rylstone, Lue, and finally finishing-up at a coal miners’ pub at Ulan.

 The first stop on our road trip was the quiet little town of Kandos, located on the Bylong Valley Way, boasting a population of just over 1,200 people.

 The town was established in 1913 to take advantage of the abundance of limestone in the surrounding escarpment.
 The NSW Cement Lime and Coal Company lifted the limestone from quarries by an enormous aerial ropeway.

 The town was originally named Candos, an acronym of the Board of NSW Cement, Lime and Coal Co Ltd. In 1915, the name Candos was considered too similar to Chandos in South Australia, and the name was changed to Kandos.

 The property superintendent for Tooth and Company, Jim McCausland suggested the brewery invest in building a pub at Kandos and in October 1915 an application for a conditional license was granted to 45-year-old Alfred Ernest Howard, who had up to that time been hosting the Cessnock Hotel.
 The Mudgee Guardian reported on Monday 15 November 1915: